TheRealJAG/Laravel-QuestionAnswer/readme.md

 ## About
 Vote based Question & Answer site built using Laravel 5.4, material design, x-editable and jQuery Upvote.
+Registered users can submit questions, answer questions, vote on questions & answers and when an answer is posted to a question the author is notified via email.

 Demo: http://qna.therealjag.com